aaaa777/abehp-proxy/readme_en.txt

 Extension library and data used
 ----------------------------------------
-*Name: Wrote an http proxy server with https support in Node.js in his 80 lines
+* Name: I wrote an http proxy server that supports https in Node.js in 80 lines.
      + Description: Proxy server implementation example written in 80 lines
      + Where to get: https://qiita.com/LightSpeedC/items/5c1edc2c974206c743f4
      + Use: Used as a reference for HTTPS proxy implementation example